Partial volume effect and correction

 There are several studies on the impact of PVE on clinical PET results, especially in oncology and brain research.
 For example, in [18F]FDOPA studies PVE leads to severe underestimation of Ki and k3D in certain brain structures, thus obscuring regional heterogeneity in the neurochemical pathology of Parkinson's disease (Rousset et al 2000).
 In the early studies, PVC was accomplished by fitting image profiles (Yu et al., 1993).

 Proper PVC is of critical importance in accurate quantitative PET, especially in ageing studies of the brain, where the apparent reduction in metabolic activity of cortex is disappeared after PVC (Giovacchini et al., 2004).

 Similar error sources

 Different attenuation correction methods may result in apparent changes in local radioactivity concentrations, which may be misinterpreted as PVE.
 For instance, using CT-based attenuation correction may produce higher activities than Germanium source based attenuation correction, especially in radiodense tissue like bone (Nakamoto et al., 2002).
-Also movement between transmission measurement and PET scan may lead to spurious results.
+Patient movement between transmission measurement and PET scan may lead to spurious results.
 Imaging of trunk region is affected by respiratory and cardiac motion; image blurring can be minimized with gating.

 - Partial volume and spillover effects in cardiac PET